Over the years, Timberline has developed a number of policies.

 - Timberline staff will spray helmets between uses in order to help reduce the risk of transference, but this is not a guaranteed method.

-- Parents of campers who are concerned are welcome to send campers with their own helmets, as long as they have the “CSA Approved” sticker or tag on them and are approved for use by our staff.
+- Parents of campers who are concerned are welcome to send campers with their own helmets.
+Helmets must be certified for the specific activities campers will be doing, manufactured in the last 5 years, and be approved for use by our staff.
+Please contact the Program department for more information.

 - If a camper is found with lice while at camp, the parents or emergency contact will be called to come and pick up the camper.
 At this time, since it is too late to fill that spot, no refund will be given.